Skip to main content

 info

-If the cache is outdated, the SDK checks automatically if the products for sale are updated everytime the app goes the foreground.
-So when updating your products for sale, keep in mind it won't be instant, the cache can last for up to 24 hours.
+If the cache is outdated, the SDK automatically checks if the products for sale have been updated every time the app is brought to the foreground.
+Therefore, when updating your products for sale, keep in mind that the changes won't take effect instantly; the cache can last for up to 24 hours.

 var listener = Iaphub.addEventListener('onUserUpdate', () => {